 Air Anti-Submarine Warfare Systems Program

 Capt.
-Dennis Lloyd, U.S. Navy
+Gregory Hinkle, U.S. Navy

 Program Manager, Air Anti-Submarine Warfare Systems Program